 A student, based on testing scores, may place out of ENGL 101 English Composition I and substitute any college-level writing course in its place.
 This is also the case if a student placed into an equivalent to ENGL 102 at another school and was not required to take the ENGL 101 equivalent.
-Currently there are only two options for replacement: ENGL 119 Creative Writing or JOUR 120 Newspaper Journalism.
+Currently there are only two options for replacement: ENGL 119 Creative Writing or JOUR 120 Journalism Basics for the Digital Age.